nephilim93/cfr_search/README.md

 ### 1) Loads a page at /wiki which explains what this page does.

 I created a route using the cfr_search.routing.yml file at the "/wiki" endpoint.
-Then assigned a function in the controller which would then render the content for the landing page.
+Then assigned a function in the controller to render the content for the page.

 ### 2) The page should include a 'Search' form field.